E

 $9M

-Ella Fitzgerald's $15M fortune was 67% larger than Louis Armstrong's $9M, yet both jazz legends died with less wealth than a single modern pop star earns in a year—exposing how even genius couldn't overcome the entertainment industry's structural theft.
+Ella Fitzgerald's $15M fortune outpaced Louis Armstrong's $9M by 67%, yet both jazz legends died with less wealth than a single modern pop album generates—a stark reminder that cultural revolution rarely translates to financial revolution.

 Ella Fitzgerald's Revenue